 Main Takeaways

-- Ozone pools are easier to maintain, has no pool odor, and help reduce chemical exposure.
+• Ozone pools are easier to maintain, have no pool odor, and help reduce chemical exposure.

-- Some disadvantages of ozone pools include: it still requires a chemical supplement, it has high upfront costs, and it can be dangerous.
+• Some disadvantages of ozone pools are that they still require a chemical supplement, have high upfront costs, and can be dangerous.

 A blue-colored gas composed of three oxygen atoms, ozone is both a man-made and naturally occurring gas present in the Earth’s upper and lower atmospheres.
 An oxidizer, ozone can chemically destroy contaminants present in water, making it a highly effective gas for pool sanitization.